Bug report #11965

 Can I ask what OS you are running?
 We are getting these problems on all our PCs in the office which are Windows 7.
 We are about to try it on a linux box shortly

-#10 Updated by Giovanni Manghi about 5 years ago
+#10 Updated by Giovanni Manghi over 5 years ago

 - Affected QGIS version changed from 2.6.1 to master